feerbau/HeroesPWA/README.md

 Project for the subject "Enfoque para el Desarrollo de Aplicaciones Móviles Multiplataforma"

+# Instalation
+Step inside the project folder and run `npm install` to install dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.